Api2sem2021/6-ADS2020-Equipe-1/README.md

 ## What is this?

-This is a project that aims to create an analysis of satellite image by means of AI, making it able to identify plots of land.
+This project aims to create a plataform for analysis of satellite image by means of AI to making it able to identify plots of land and provide a image catalog where the user can download his research.

 ## Currently defined tools: